Vera Zvonareva: 2022: Resurgence & back to top 25 in doubles, out of top 250 in singles

 Zvonareva started her 2022 season at the first edition of the Melbourne Summer Set 1.
 She upset ninth seed Alison Riske in the first round.
 She lost in the second round to qualifier Zheng Qinwen.
 In doubles, she and Viktória Kužmová fell in the semifinals to eventual champions, Asia Muhammad/Jessica Pegula.
 At the Australian Open, she was defeated in the first round by 19th seed and 2018 semifinalist, Elise Mertens.

-A six-match losing streak in singles saw Zvonareva fall in the first round of the St. Petersburg Ladies' Trophy to Tereza Martincová, Dubai Tennis Championships to top 10 player Ons Jabeur in a tight three-setter and consecutive losses to Van Uytvanck.
-However, she managed to reach the doubles semifinals in St. Petersburg alongside Anastasia Potapova and won the doubles title at the Lyon Open with former partner Laura Siegemund.
-Her losing streak ended in Miami where she started from qualifying, but won four matches in a row, including a straight-sets win over 19th seed Tamara Zidanšek in the round of 64, before losing to Danielle Collins in the round of 32.
+A six-match losing streak in singles saw Zvonareva fall in the first round of the St. Petersburg Ladies' Trophy to Tereza Martincová, and at the Dubai Tennis Championships to top-10 player Ons Jabeur in a tight three-setter and consecutive losses to Alison Van Uytvanck at the Qatar Open and at the Lyon Open.
+However, she managed to reach the doubles semifinals in St. Petersburg alongside Anastasia Potapova and won the doubles title in Lyon with Laura Siegemund.
+Her losing streak ended in Miami where she started from qualifying, but won four matches in a row, including a straight-sets win over 19th seed Tamara Zidanšek in the round of 64, before losing to ninth seed Danielle Collins in the round of 32.
 With this result, she returned to the top 100 in singles rankings.
+At the same tournament she won the doubles with Laura Siegemund, defeating Veronika Kudermetova and Elise Mertens in the final.
 She finished the year ranked No. 273 in singles and No. 31 in doubles.

+2023: Another major final, WTA Finals champion & back to top 10

+In singles, she dropped out of the top 500 on 3 April 2023.

+In doubles, she reached the final at the US Open with Laura Siegemund.
+At the same tournament she qualified for the singles main draw.

+She received a wildcard for the singles main draw at the China Open.
+Ranked No. 369, she qualified for the main draw of the WTA 500 Zhengzhou Open and defeated ninth seed and compatriot Veronika Kudermetova, her first top-20 win since Rome in May 2021.

+She then won her second doubles title of the season at the Ningbo Open with Laura Siegemund.

+Following her third doubles title for the season at the Jiangxi Open, she qualified with Siegemund for the WTA Finals in Cancun.
+It was her second qualification in doubles for the year-end prestigious event.
+Next the pair Siegemund/Zvonareva reached the final, a first time at this level for both players.
+They won the title defeating Nicole Melichar-Martinez and Ellen Perez.

+She finished the year ranked No. 256 in singles and No. 9 in doubles.